openshift/enhancements/enhancements/two-nodes-openshift/2no.md

    1. Corosync on both nodes detects separation
    2. Etcd loses internal quorum (E-quorum) and goes read-only
    3. Both sides retain C-quorum and initiate fencing of the other side.
-      There is a different delay (configured as part of Pacemaker) between the two nodes for executing the fencing operation to avoid both fencing operations to succeed in parallel and thus shutting down the system completely.
+      There is a different delay (configured as part of Pacemaker, usually in the order of 10s of seconds) between the two nodes for executing the fencing operation to avoid both fencing operations to succeed in parallel and thus shutting down the system completely.
    4. One side wins, pre-configured as Node1
    5. Pacemaker on Node1 forces E-quorum (etcd promotion event)
    6. Cluster continues with no redundancy